Form5/parallax/README.md

 ### The demonstration

-Following are three examples of different parallax techniques, the first two being common solutions and then we present Asparagus.
+Following are three examples of different parallax techniques, the first two being common solutions and then we present the third method — Asparagus.

 The (perhaps much too familiar) hero image is a very common design pattern these days, being a default with popular front-end frameworks like Twitter Bootstrap and Zurb's Foundation.
 Love it or hate it, it serves as a great example for showing the difference in performance between the most common parallax techniques and Asparagus.